Citronella Plant: Health Benefits & How to Use (Oil, Tea & More)

 Citronella plants can be potted grown in the garden or at home to enjoy its natural effects, but, in addition, you can also buy its essential oil already extracted from the plant to obtain its effects in a more practical and powerful way.

-Citronella has many benefits and is normally recommended for:
+Citronella has many benefits and is normally recommended for several purposes.

-Citronella can be used in cosmetic products and provide benefits for animals, such as dogs or cats.
-Citronella can be added to collars to help keep insects, fleas and ticks away, as well as promote relaxation in our furry friends.
+Citronella can also be used in cosmetic products and can provide benefits for animals, such as dogs or cats.
+It is often added to collars to help keep insects, fleas, and ticks away, while also promoting relaxation.

 How to use